 - Degree of Master of Arts/Science [120 credits]

-Statisticians has a favorable job market the foreseeable future.
+Statisticians have a favorable job market the foreseeable future.
 A statistician can work in many different areas all over the world.
 Examples of employers include government agencies, banks, insurance companies, pharmaceutical companies, manufacturing companies, as well as marketing and consulting companies.

 The application period is open between October 16th, 2017 - January 15th, 2018.